weecology/data-sharing-paper/data_sharing_ms.md

 ------------------

 Data sharing has the potential to transform the way we conduct ecological and evolutionary research.
-As a result there are an increasing number of initiatives at the federal, funding agency, and journal levels to encourage or require the sharing of the data associated with scientific research.
+As a result, there are an increasing number of initiatives at the federal, funding agency, and journal levels to encourage or require the sharing of the data associated with scientific research.
 However, making the data available is only the first step.
 To make data sharing as useful as possible it is necessary to make the data usable with as little effort as possible.
 This allows scientists to spend their time doing science rather than cleaning up data.